 Subscribe to PolicyWire for weekly email updates

 Paid Family Leave

 Become an Agent

 Get A Quote

 2020 holiday shopping will be very different.
 Learn tips to help retail stores adjust to how consumers will be shopping this holiday season.

 Grocery stores face unique risks during the COVID-19 pandemic.
 Learn how employers can keep customers and employees safe, and about common hazards grocery store workers face throughout the year.

 Mar 26, 2020

-Are Salons, Barbershops Safe to Go to Now During COVID-19?
+Are Salons, Barbershops Safe to Visit During COVID-19?

 Salons and barbershops are beginning to reopen in the COVID-19 pandemic.
 Customers may be wondering if it is safe to go to the barber or salon, while stylists need to know how to keep themselves protected.
 Learn more.